 Trying to learn from their past mistakes, Maiden vowed not to over-tour this time.
 So, as manager Smallwood says, tongue-in-cheek, “This one was only 157 shows.”

-Indeed, Maiden tours would still be huge, but there would be more days off in-between gigs, and thus more time for Dickinson to rest.
+Indeed, Maiden tours would still be huge, but there would be more days off in-between gigs, and thus more time for Dickinson to rest and for all band member’s to pursue outside activities that would keep them sane.
 It was probably crucial, as the singer changed his mind about leaving.

 “We got to the end of that tour, and I thought ‘Oh, that wasn’t too bad!’, had a little think about things…”